ela-compil/BACnet/Docs/README.txt

 	- Start up the DemoServer program or another BACnet device.
 	- Start Yabe.
 	- Select "Add device" under "Functions".
-	- Press the "Add" button in the "BACnet/IP" field.
+	- Press the "Add" button in the "BACnet/IP over Udp" field.
 	  The program will now add a Udp connection to the "Devices" tree and send out 3 "WhoIs" broadcasts.
 If there're any BACnet/IP devices in the network they will show up in the tree.
 The DemoServer will show up as something like "192.168.1.91:57049 - 389002".
 This is the IP, the Udp port and the device_id.
+	- If you have more than 1 ethernet card, you can also select a local endpoint ip.
+(Before you click the "Add").
+Either select one from the list or write one by hand, if the interface doesn't have a gateway.
 	- In order to explore the device address space, click on the device in the "Devices" tree.
 	  The program will fetch all "registers" or "nodes" from the device and